 Testers also struggled to use a skillet with tall, straight sides that were set at almost a 90-degree angle to the cooking surface.
 When we joggled the frittata over the walls and out of the pan, it wobbled and nearly belly-flopped onto the plate.
 Frittatas slid easily out out every other skillet (after we loosened their edges with a nonstick spatula).

 The weight of each skillet was another major factor in our considerations.
 In general, lighter was better.
 Our favorites, which weighed 2.40 to 2.75 pounds, were easy to lift and maneuver.
 We didn’t mind heavier pans as long as their weight was evenly balanced between the handle and the pan.
 A few models were very pan-heavy; it felt like someone was pressing down on the skillets when we lifted them.
 The two heaviest, which weighed 3.80 and 4.05 pounds, respectively, were absolute bears to lift, especially with one hand as when we were trying to scrape food from them.
 What’s more, that extra weight wasn’t a guarantee of increased sturdiness.
-None of the pans warped when we heated it up and plunged it into ice water, even the lightest one.
+None of the pans warped when we heated them up and plunged them into ice water, even the lightest one.
 Most only dented a small amount when we whacked them against a cement block to test their durability.